The Summer 2016 issue of the International Psychology Bulletin (IPB) is now available! Please click the link below to download it in PDF format:

 -Division 52 ECP Committee

 Please see the Division 52 APA Hospitality Suite Program linked below.
-Any updates or changes to the program will be posted on this page.
+Any updates or changes to the program will be posted here.

 If you have a question about this schedule of presentations and meetings, please email Monica Thielking at email@example.com for convention program or Natalie Porter at firstname.lastname@example.org for suite program.